kollegorna/gulp-highwinds/README.md

 }
 ```

-Then, use it in your `gulpfile.js`:
+Then, use it in your gulpfile:
 ```javascript
 var fs = require('fs')
 var cloudfiles = require("gulp-cloudfiles");
 var rackspace = JSON.parse(fs.readFileSync('./rackspace.json'));

 var options = {